Ph.D., Civil Engineering, University of Washington, 1996

 Interests and Research:

 Dr. John Gambatese’s technical and research interests include construction safety, work zone design, constructability, sustainability, design-construction interface, temporary construction structures, construction site operations, and systems engineering.
-Current and recent research projects address issues related to construction worker health and safety, design of construction and maintenance work zones, Prevention through Design (PtD), formwork risk and reliability, and the impacts of lean design and construction on safety.
+Current and recent research projects address issues related to construction worker health and safety, design of construction and maintenance work zones, Prevention through Design (PtD), construction systems and industrialization, innovative safety technologies, and temporary structures.

 Recent Research Papers, Presentations, and Projects: